Penn West loss widens on charges as restructuring continues

-CALGARY, Alberta Penn West Petroleum Ltd (PWT.TO), a Canadian oil producer in the midst of a restructuring aimed at boosting its flagging shares, said on Friday its fourth-quarter loss widened considerably as it sold producing properties and wrote down the value of other assets.
+CALGARY, Alberta, March 7 Penn West Petroleum Ltd, a Canadian oil producer in the midst of a restructuring aimed at boosting its flagging shares, said on Friday its fourth-quarter loss widened considerably as it sold producing properties and wrote down the value of other assets.

 The company lost C$728 million ($664 million), or C$1.49 per share, in the quarter, compared with C$78 million, or 16 Canadian cents, a year earlier.